Outlook Email Report Template 7

 Here you can define all email addresses - EmailTo, CC and BCC.

-We employed special type of template prompt for them - expression.
+We've employed a special type of template prompt for them - expression.

 So you can either hardcode them or build as a combination

 of your fields.
-You can populate this prompt from any variable as well.
+You can also populate this prompt from any variable.

 standard Clarion syntax.
-For your convenience we put the Example textbox
+For your convenience we've put the Example textbox

-(not used by template) with few standard EmailTo prototypes.
+(not used by the template) with a few standard EmailTo prototypes.
 So you can copy

-and paste any of examples and just replace our field names with yours.
+and paste any of these examples and just replace our field names with yours.

 Both EmailTo and Subject fields should be valid Clarion strings.
 Use lookup

-buttons to find and append any filed from your Application like you do for formulas.
+buttons to find and append any field from your Application as you would for formulae.

 Like email addresses you can either hardcode email Subject or